Multi-objective Evolutionary Algorithms are Still Good: Maximizing Monotone Approximately Submodular Minus Modular Functions: Maximizing Monotone Approximately Submodular Minus Modular Functions with a Size Constraint

 It is easy to see that $\forall X \subseteq V, l \geq 1: \gamma_{X,l}(f) \geq \gamma(f)$.
 For a monotone set function $f$, it holds that (1) $\gamma(f) \in [0,1]$, and (2) $f$ is submodular iff $\gamma(f) = 1$.

 The studied problem class is presented in Definition~\ref{def-Prob}.
-The goal is to find a subset of size at most $k$ maximizing a given objective function $f$, which is the difference between a non-negative monotone approximately submodular function $g$ and a non-negative modular function $c$.
+The goal is to find a subset of size at most $k$ maximizing a given objective function, which is the difference between a non-negative monotone approximately submodular function $g$ and a non-negative modular function $c$.
+The approximately submodular degree of $g$ is characterized by its submodularity ratio $\gamma(g)$, which will be represented as $\gamma$ for short.

 \begin{definition}[Maximizing Monotone Approximately Submodular Minus Modular Functions with a Size Constraint] Given a non-negative monotone approximately submodular function $g: 2^V \rightarrow \mathbb{R}^+$, a non-negative modular function $c: 2^V \rightarrow \mathbb{R}^+$, and a budget $k$, to find a subset $X\subseteq V$ of size at most $k$ such that